 The Ignore Rule Builder allows you to create ignore rules in the TrackJS Dashboard based on exact or token matching on a number of error properties including

 It is common to create an Ignore Rule for a noisy third-party script.
-For example, let’s say we have a lot of errors coming from the Pinterest widget.
+For example, let’s say we have a lot of errors coming from the Mixpanel agent.
 It’s unlikely that you’ll be able to “fix” these errors from a third party, and so-long-as they are not breaking the behavior of your site, it is safe to ignore them.

 The best way to Ignore a third-party error is by Ignoring errors where the

 Stack Trace contains the third-party script name or url.
-In the case of Pinterest, loaded from
+In the case of Mixpanel, loaded from

 If your ignore rules are too complex for the builder above, we can add them using the agent